 - December 14, 1976

-Andre Couto is a Macanese racing driver, born on December 14, 1976, in Portugal, who currently competes in the sports car races with GT cars.
+Andre Couto is a Macanese racing driver, born in Portugal, who achieved the most in sports car races.
 His biggest success in a career is a championship title in the GT300 class of the 2015 Japanese Super GT Series.
-Couto is a regular competitor in the Japanese GT races since 2004.

 Earlier in a career, which started in 1995, he was driving single-seaters, scoring the 2000 Formula 3 Macau Grand Prix victory as his most notable result.
 He was the first Macanese driver ever to win the famous Macau Grand Prix.